Battle of Plymouth

 and even though the engagement was one year before Lee surrendered to Grant, the sounds of America’s

 costliest and bloodiest conflict would yield havoc on North Carolina’s

 coastal communities.
 Continued below…

-book, you will read about the second largest battle in North Carolina
+this fascinating book, you will read about the second largest battle in North Carolina

 and it was fought at a small North Carolina coastal town